|RSS Feeds | E-mail Alerts | Contact IR|

 Alzheimer's disease is a progressive brain disorder that gradually destroys a person's memory and ability to learn, reason, make judgments, communicate and carry out daily activities, such as bathing and eating.
 As Alzheimer's disease progresses, individuals may also experience changes in personality and behavior, such as anxiety, suspiciousness or agitation, as well as delusions or hallucinations.
 As many as 5 million Americans are estimated to have Alzheimer's disease, and more than 26 million people worldwide.
-One in eight baby boomers, and half of all people over 85, will develop the disease.
+One in eight baby boomers will develop the disease and half of all people after 85 and older.

 About the Elan and Wyeth Collaboration

 The Wyeth and Elan Alzheimer's Immunotherapy Program (AIP) includes investigational clinical programs for bapineuzumab.
 AIP is a collaboration between the two Companies to research, develop and commercialize immunotherapeutic approaches that may be used to treat and possibly prevent the onset of Alzheimer's disease.
 AIP research focuses on the beta amyloid hypothesis, as the Companies believe that enhancing the clearance of beta amyloid in the brain may provide a new treatment approach for Alzheimer's disease.

 Elan Corporation, plc is a neuroscience-based biotechnology company committed to making a difference in the lives of patients and their families by dedicating itself to bringing innovations in science to fill significant unmet medical needs that continue to exist around the world.
 Elan shares trade on the New York, London and Dublin Stock Exchanges.
 For additional information about the company, please visit http://www.elan.com.